vncsmyrnk/sentiment-analysis-pt/README.md

-# sentiment-analysis-pt
+# Sentiment Analysis on Portuguese Sentences

-API for performing sentiment analysis on portguese sentences using NLP
+API for performing sentiment analysis on portuguese sentences using NLP.